spxbhuhb/timevault-rs/doc/design.md

 1. Acquire write lock (process level, per partition).
 2. Get cached partition data (`partition.runtime`).
 3. If there is no partition, create a new partition.
-4. If there is no last chunk or roll condition met (size/time), create a new chunk (new UUIDv7).
+4. If there is no last chunk or roll condition met (size/time), create a new chunk (new chunk id).
 5. Append to the chunk file; update in-memory partition cache data
 6. Append index entries to the chunk’s index file if needed
 7. Release write lock.